pachyderm/docs/content/latest/enterprise/auth/enterprise-server/single-cluster-setup.md

 ---
 # metadata #
 title: Activate ES for Single-Cluster
-description: Learn how to set up a Pachyderm enterprise server for a single-cluster environment embedded in pachd.
+description: Learn how to set up a Enterprise server for a single-cluster environment embedded in pachd.
 date:
 # taxonomy #
 tags: ["enterprise", "deployment", "helm"]